HaedronResearch/TulipIndicators.jl/README.md

 Julia bindings for [Tulip Indicators](https://github.com/TulipCharts/tulipindicators).

-Dispatches on basic container types only (`AbstractArray`, `AbstractMatrix`, etc), but `Tables.jl` compatible wrappers will be considered for the future.
+Dispatches on basic container types only, but `Tables.jl` compatible wrappers will be considered for the future.

 This package is a work in progress.